alexandergagliano/summer-school-2024/computing/README.md

 ## Resources overview

 - We have an ACCESS allocation of GPU resources on the Pittsburgh Supercomputing Center's Bridges-2 cluster through this week for tutorials and the Friday hacks.
-- We have also reserved access to Nvidia V100 GPUs just for participants during the course of this week.
-We have 2 dedicated GPUs Tuesday-Thursday, and 6 GPUs Friday.
-We are happy to request more if needed (use them or we lose them!); please let us know if this is the case.

 Basic workflows for using Bridges-2 are described below.
 For more info, see this [presentation](https://deeplearning.cs.cmu.edu/F22/document/recitation/Recitation10/Introduction%20to%20PSC.pdf) [PDF] or the comprehensive Bridges-2 User Guide: https://www.psc.edu/resources/bridges-2/user-guide/.